kutama/Lagrange/_posts/2015-04-04-About-the-author.md

 Enter a coding challenge,
 Enter a Maths challenge,
-Darwendale 20K bike race in support of Breast cancer awareness, Kutama Junior Cycle Polo and
+Darwendale 20K bike race in support of Breast cancer awareness, Kutama Junior Cycle Polo ,
-Antelope shooting at Mbizi Antelope Estate Darwendale.
+Antelope shooting at Kutama Antelope Estate.

 For more information, ping us @KutamaCodeclan